 Another alternative would be to camp. http://koa.com/ is a great website which shows you the locations of camps - most of which seem to have an option to hire a lodge/kabin at all different price levels.

-You could also look at hostels such as http://www.hiusa.org/ or if you wanted free, then www.couchsurfing.org You could also check out listings on www.craigslist.com about 8 years ago
+You could also look at hostels such as http://www.hiusa.org/ or if you wanted free, then www.couchsurfing.org You could also check out listings on www.craigslist.com over 8 years ago

 Motels are a great option in the states if you want to travel without too much planning.

 If you are travelling you can pick up motel guides at roadside stops along most highways.